 After setting up the Drupal translation project, you can begin the string translation process.
 The translation options you can choose from are:

-• Using the Automatic Translation feature.
+- Using the Automatic Translation feature.
 This works with the machine translation engine of your choice, from the options available.
-MT options include DeepL Translate, Google Translate and Microsoft Translator.
+MT options include DeepL Translate, Google Translate and Azure AI Translator.

 You can of course mix these translation options to your convenience to achieve your Drupal site localization.
 Note that if you have a paid account, you and your contributors can also reuse translations from the Translation Memory.